GoogleCloudPlatform/community/tutorials/influxdb-google-data-studio/index.md

 Google Data Studio is an interactive dashboard tool that turns any internet-accessible data source into informative dashboards that are easy to build and share, which help you to derive powerful insights from your data.

-The easy-to-use point-and-click user interface makes it possible for anyone with the curiosity to drill down into their live datasets and build dashboard and reports with interactive controls such as data selectors, column sorts, and page-level filters.
+The easy-to-use user interface makes it possible for anyone with the curiosity to drill down into their live datasets and build dashboard and reports with interactive controls such as data selectors, column sorts, and page-level filters.
 It also has support for calculated metrics and calculated fields.
 The [InfluxData platform](https://docs.influxdata.com/influxdb/v2.0/) comes with a Data Studio connector that allows users to query time series data from their
 InfluxDB instance to build these Data Studio dashboards.
 In this tutorial, you use Data Studio to visualize monitoring metrics stored in InfluxDB Cloud.